+[Heading inserted in Gazette 23 Jan 2018 p.
+251.]

 Notes for this Schedule:

-1 The National Quality Standard is used to assess education and care services to determine rating levels under Part 5 of the Law.
+1. The National Quality Standard is used to assess education and care services to determine rating levels under Part 5 of the Law.

-2 The Regulatory Authority may suspend a service approval if an education and care service is rated under Part 5 of the Law as not meeting the National Quality Standard, there has been no improvement in that rating and a service waiver or temporary waiver does not apply — see section 70(1)(d) of the Law.
+2. The Regulatory Authority may suspend a service approval if an education and care service has operated at a rating level as not meeting the National Quality Standard and there has been no improvement in that rating level and a service waiver or temporary waiver does not apply to the service in relation to the non-compliance — see section 70(1)(d) of the Law.

+3. To determine whether and at what rating level an education and care service meets the National Quality Standard and the requirements of these regulations, Part 5 of the Law provides that the Regulatory Authority that granted the service approval for the service may assess the service in accordance with these Regulations.

 Quality area 1 — Educational program and practice

 The educational program and practice is stimulating, engaging and enhances children’s learning and development.
 In services for children over preschool age the program nurtures the development of life skills and complements children’s experiences, opportunities and relationships at school, at home and in the community.

+Standard 1.1 — Program

-Standard 1.1 An Approved Learning Framework informs the development of a curriculum that enhances each child’s learning and development.
+The educational program enhances each child’s learning and development.

+Element 1.1.1 — Approved learning framework

-Element 1.1.1 Curriculum decision making contributes to each child’s learning and development outcomes in relation to their identity, connection with community, wellbeing, confidence as learners and effectiveness as communicators.
+Curriculum decision-making contributes to each child’s learning and development outcomes in relation to that child’s identity, connection with community, wellbeing, conﬁdence as learners and effectiveness as communicators.

+Element 1.1.2 — Child-centred

-Element 1.1.2 Each child’s current knowledge, ideas, culture, abilities and interests are the foundation of the program.
+Each child’s current knowledge, strengths, ideas, culture, abilities and interests are the foundation of the program.

+Element 1.1.3 — Program learning opportunities

-Element 1.1.3 The program, including routines, is organised in ways that maximise opportunities for each child’s learning.
+All aspects of the program, including routines, are organised in ways that maximise opportunities for each child’s learning.

-Element 1.1.4 The documentation about each child’s program and progress is available to families.

-Element 1.1.5 Every child is supported to participate in the program.
+Standard 1.2 — Practice

+Educators facilitate and extend each child’s learning and development.

+Element 1.2.1 — Intentional teaching

+Educators are deliberate, purposeful, and thoughtful in their decisions and actions.

+Element 1.2.2 — Responsive teaching and scaffolding

+Educators respond to children’s ideas and play and extend children’s learning through open-ended questions, interactions and feedback.

+Element 1.2.3 — Child-directed learning

-Element 1.1.6 Each child’s agency is promoted, enabling them to make choices and decisions and influence events and their world.
+Each child’s agency is promoted, enabling them to make choices and decisions and inﬂuence events and their world.

+Standard 1.3 — Assessment and planning

-Standard 1.2 Educators and co-ordinators are focused, active and reflective in designing and delivering the program for each child.
+Educators and co-ordinators take a planned and reflective approach to implementing the program for each child.

+Element 1.3.1 — Assessment and planning cycle

-Element 1.2.1 Each child’s learning and development is assessed as part of an ongoing cycle of planning, documentation and evaluation.
+Each child’s learning and development is assessed or evaluated as part of an ongoing cycle of observation, analysing, learning, documentation, planning, implementation and reflection.

-Element 1.2.2 Educators respond to children’s ideas and play and use intentional teaching to scaffold and extend each child’s learning.
+Element 1.3.2 — Critical reflection

-Element 1.2.3 Critical reflection on children’s learning and development, both as individuals and in groups, is regularly used to implement the program.
+Critical reﬂection on children’s learning and development, both as individuals and in groups, drives program planning and implementation.

-For the purposes of Quality area 1 —

-agency involves being able to make choices and decisions, to influence events and to have an impact on one’s world;

-intentional teaching involves educators being deliberate, purposeful and thoughtful in their decisions and actions.
-Intentional teaching is the opposite of teaching by rote or continuing with traditions simply because things have always been done that way;

-scaffold means the educators’ decisions and actions that build on children’s existing knowledge and skills to enhance their learning.
+Element 1.3.3 — Information for families

+Families are informed about the program and their child’s progress.

 Quality area 2 — Children’s health and safety

 Every child’s health and wellbeing is safeguarded and promoted.

+Standard 2.1 — Health

-Standard 2.1 Each child’s health is promoted.
+Each child’s health and physical activity is supported and promoted.

-Element 2.1.1 Each child’s health needs are supported.
+Element 2.1.1 — Wellbeing and comfort

-Element 2.1.2 Each child’s comfort is provided for and there are appropriate opportunities to meet each child’s need for sleep, rest and relaxation.
+Each child’s wellbeing and comfort is provided for, including appropriate opportunities to meet each child’s need for sleep, rest and relaxation.

+Element 2.1.2 — Health practices and procedures

-Element 2.1.3 Effective hygiene practices are promoted and implemented.
+Effective illness and injury management and hygiene practices are promoted and implemented.

-Element 2.1.4 Steps are taken to control the spread of infectious diseases and to manage injuries and illness, in accordance with recognised guidelines.

-Standard 2.2 Healthy eating and physical activity are embedded in the program for children.
+Element 2.1.3 — Healthy lifestyle

-Element 2.2.1 Healthy eating is promoted and food and drinks provided by the service are nutritious and appropriate for each child.
+Healthy eating and physical activity are promoted and appropriate for each child.